Percedal15019/LLM-Ops/README.md

 Free Plan Limit: [10,000 Neurons/day](https://developers.cloudflare.com/workers-ai/platform/limits/)

-Cloudflare measures AI usage in Neurons. </n>
+Cloudflare measures AI usage in Neurons. <br>
 For context: Generating a short para of text (using a small model like Llama 3) might cost around 50 to 120 neurons.
 So, proper management of queries a day is necessary.

 <br>